The Stats on Drug Addiction in South Africa – Stop The Drug War

 • Nyaope, a mixture of dagga and heroin, is causing inestimable damage among Tshwane’s township youth.

-• Other forms of Heroin is on the increase under names like “Plazana” and “Kwape”, this makes the path from Dagga to Heroin much easier.
+• Other forms of Heroin are on the increase under names like “Plazana” and “Kwape.”
+This makes the path from Dagga to Heroin much easier.

 • More female students than male are using heroin.
 (UNISA publication “Inspired” Vol 5 2009)

-In one year, the percentage of users has doubled in South Africa and is now marketed specifically in townships.
-Prices have also come down and it is far more affordable to lower income groups.
+In one year, the percentage of users has doubled in South Africa, and it is now marketed specifically in townships.
+Prices have also come down, and it is far more affordable to lower-income groups.

 Rise in Heroin (South Africa)…….